skbkontur/AoC2020/README.md

 - Run `npm start -- src/day-01/part1.ts` or specify a different day and part
 - Have fun!

 Note: some puzzles require user-specific input, it's either read from stdin, or hard-coded in the solution.
-Check the solution you're about to run to find out more
+For other languages you might just have to google language setup process :)

 ## Our journey (in Russian)